-For architects and perhaps even laymen, the names Gaudi, Michelangelo, Calatrava are names we mostly tend to pair with just architecture, defining them only in the field of their study.
-However, another commonality amongst these great minds is their love for painting, the genius in the art these great painters share, the genius we ought to celebrate.
+For architects and perhaps even laymen, the names Gaudi, Michelangelo, and Calatrava are names we mostly tend to pair with just architecture, defining them only in the field of their study.
+However, another commonality amongst these great minds is their love for painting, the genius in the art these great painters share, and the genius we ought to celebrate.
 For, architecture and art are intertwined forces that, when merged, create an equipoise that supersedes the critical controversies that exist – Isn’t architecture itself an art form?
 Is it merely a form of egotism?
 Does art truly impart individuality in architecture?

 Leaving the first two questions to the fancy of debaters and philosophers, and to answer the latter – is art imparting individuality to architecture a reality or a myth – and explore those who not only pioneered architecture but also established themselves as world-renowned great painters, below listed are 10 examples of men and women as such-

 As a man to have garnered the comment “what Shakespeare is to drama, Bernini may be to sculpture”, Bernini was a very prominent figure in the field of sculpting, painting, and art along with the immense recognition he received for his architectural masterpieces like the St. Peter’s Square in Vatican City, Italy, Palazzo Montecitorio and a remodel of the St. Peter’s Basilica.
 Besides the mentioned marvels, Bernini has sculpted ‘The Bust of Jesus Christ’ and ‘Blessed Ludovica Albertoni’ amongst his many pieces.